Ulminator/gcp-certification-notes/additional_notes.md

 What feature type would we specify in our request to the vision API if we wanted to identify famous places like the Eiffel Tower?
 	- Specify feature to be LANDMARK_DETECTION

+Advantages obtained by the use of VPC
+	- Convenience of DNS lookup within instances
+	- Multi-tenancy
+	- Firewall isolation between different components of an app architecture

+Networking withing the same VPC in a project
+	- Instances in the same VPC use private IP addresses to communicate with each other
+	- Instances in the same VPC can use DNS to communicate with each other using instance names
+	- Firewalls can be erected between subnets inside the same VPC project

+Projects and VPCs are global; subnets within a VPC are regional